-It’s one of at least 25 projects to grow out of the Citizen Interactive Design project, a multi-disciplinary course at the U-M’s School of Information Science which forms multi-year partnerships with communities and organizations looking for information solutions to problems.
+It’s one of at least 25 projects to grow out of the Citizen Interactive Design project, a multi-disciplinary course at the U-M’s School of Information which forms multi-year partnerships with communities and organizations looking for information solutions to problems.

 Since CID began in 2013, more than 100 students have worked on projects around the state, helping Michigan communities develop information tools promoting citizen engagement with local governments.